Entropy-z/Hiding_Payload_Custom_Section/README.md

 # Custom_Section_PE
-It's about adding a custom section to a PE.
+Demostration of how to insert a custom PE section and retrieve payload in custom section.

 For more information, visit my journal: https://oblivions-research.gitbook.io/